hilmanfitriana19/link-shortener/README.md

 ## Theme System

-You can personalize the interface appearance.
-Three modes are available:

-- **Light** - Default bright appearance
-- **Dark** - Dark colors for low-light environments
-- **System** - Automatically follow your operating system preference

-Use the palette icon in the header to select your preferred mode.
-The choice is stored in `localStorage` and applied automatically on your next visit.
+The interface uses a single dark theme for a consistent experience.
+The theme is applied automatically on every visit.

 ## Deployment